Lomberg scores in OT to lift Panthers past Lightning, 6-5 - WHIZ News

 NICE TO BE HOME

 The Lightning played a playoff game at home for the first time since April 12, 2019, vs. Columbus.
-After initialing announcing capacity for postseason games at Amalie Arena would be capped at 7,000, the team increased it to 9,000.
+After initially announcing attendance for postseason games at Amalie Arena would be capped at 7,000, the team increased it to 9,000.

 WORKING OVERTIME